Portland Spousal Support Attorney

 Sometimes, one party to a divorce is or has been a stay-at-home parent and homemaker.
-If both parties work, there is often a significant difference between the incomes the parties earn.
+If both parties work, there may be a significant difference between the incomes the parties earn.
 In some situations, one party may have contributed a great deal to the other party’s success, such as helping him or her obtain a medical or other professional degree.

 Transitional support is usually awarded when one spouse has not worked for some time and needs more education or training to get an appropriate job.
 Transitional support is usually awarded for a limited duration, and may be awarded in addition to a combination of spousal maintenance or compensatory support.